GwennW/Hemnet-Report-Automation---PyPDF/README.md

 # Hemnet-Report-Automation---PyPDF
-Automating a reporting process with Python and PyPdf
+Automating a full reporting process from data transformation to visualisation and pagination with Python and PyPdf